Associate Dean, Research and International

 Professor Affolder is an Associate Professor at the Allard School of Law and serves as the School’s Associate Dean Research & International.
 Committed to research conversations that span disciplines, she is a Faculty Associate at the Institute for Resources, Environment & Sustainability and the Peter Wall Institute for Advanced Studies.
 Professor Affolder’s first law degree is from the University of Alberta.
 Her Bachelor of Civil Law (BCL) and doctorate in law were completed at Oxford University as a Rhodes Scholar.

 Natasha is a leader in environmental law education.
 She has opened up the field to a more diverse group of students and is committed to the thoughtful creativity that excellent pedagogy demands.
 She is a sought-after and frequent panelist, keynote speaker and commentator within the academy, and outside.
 Professor Affolder has put her scholarly expertise to work as an advisor to First Nations, environment and development NGO’s, and governments, both in Canada and internationally.
 She has taught in the Asian Development Bank’s Environmental Law Champions ‘Train the Trainers’ program in Thailand and offered judicial training on sustainability and law.
+Prior to joining the University of British Columbia, Natasha was a lawyer in private practice in Boston, Massachusetts with the firms Hill & Barlow, and (what is now) DLA Piper.
+She also held a research associate position at Harvard Business School and consulted for Oxfam International, working to integrate gender and development law perspectives in the negotiations leading to the Rome Statute of the International Criminal Court.

 Natasha's recent research appears in leading law reviews including the American Journal of International Law, the Leiden Journal of International Law, the Chicago Journal of International Law, UBC Law Review, and the McGill Law Journal.
 Among her professional activities, Natasha is an expert advisory board member of the journals Transnational Environmental Law, and the McGill Journal of International Sustainable Development Law.
 She serves on the editorial board of the Chinese Journal of Environmental Law and Edward Elgar’s IUCN Academy of Environmental Law Book Series.
 She is the recipient of numerous awards including, UBC's Killam Faculty Research Fellowship